GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 #### Measuring hit rates

-As well as measuring the impact of pages that are visited after a prerender, it is also important to measure pages that are prerendered and _not_ subsequently visited.
+In addition to measuring the impact of pages that are visited after a prerender, it is also important to measure pages that are prerendered and _not_ subsequently visited.
 This could imply you are prerendering too much, and using up valuable resources of the user for little benefit.

 This is measured by firing an analytics event when speculation rules are inserted.
 You can then compare the number of these events, to the actual prerender page views.
 Or alternatively fire another event (`prerender-activated`) on activation if that makes it easier to compare.